WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 date: '2025-03-01T09:53:42+02:00' # date in which the content is created - defaults to "today"
 title: 'Networked Physics (WIP)'
 draft: false # set to "true" if you want to hide the content
-summary: "Networked physics simulation with client & server"
+summary: "Networked physics simulation with custom client & server"

 ## The content is used for the description of the project